TerexitariusStomp/eliza/packages/plugin-lens-network/README.md

 # @elizaos/plugin-abstract

-A plugin for interacting with the Abstract blockchain network within the ElizaOS ecosystem.
+A plugin for interacting with the Lens network within the ElizaOS ecosystem.

 ## Description
-The Abstract plugin enables seamless token transfers on the Abstract testnet.
+The Lens plugin enables seamless token transfers on the Lens Network.
 It provides functionality to transfer both native ETH and ERC20 tokens using secure wallet operations.

 ## Installation